GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

-# Preparing VM for Gluu Server Installation
+# Gluu Server VM Prepartion Guide

 ## Overview

 This document provides instructions for preparing a VM for a standard Gluu Server deployment.
 Once the server is ready, move on to the [installation instructions](../installation-guide/install.md).